JoannickGardize/Pixurvival/README.md

 ## Build and run

-You must use a JDK 8 to build the project.

 Run the game: `./gradlew gdx-desktop:run`\
 Run the content pack editor: `./gradlew contentpack-editor:run`\
 Run the standalone server: `./gradlew server:run`\